-Waldman describes the precedents for these contemporary arguments.
-The fight, sometimes vicious, has always been at the center of American politics because it determines the outcome of the struggle for power.
+As Waldman shows, this fight, sometimes vicious, has always been at the center of American politics because it determines the outcome of the struggle for power.
 The Fight to Vote is “an engaging, concise history…offering many useful reforms that advocates on both sides of the aisle should consider” (The Wall Street Journal).

 Michael Waldman is president of the Brennan Center for Justice at NYU School of Law, a nonpartisan law and policy institute that focuses on improving the systems of democracy and justice.
-He was director of speechwriting for President Bill Clinton from 1995 to 1999 and is the author of The Fight to Vote, My Fellow Americans, POTUS Speaks, and three other books.
+He was director of speechwriting for President Bill Clinton from 1995 to 1999 and is the author of The Second Amendment: A Biography and other books.
 Waldman is a graduate of Columbia College and NYU School of Law.
 He comments widely in the media on law and policy.